MaterializeInc/materialize/doc/user/content/integrations/cdc-postgres.md

 ### Deploy Debezium

+**Minimum requirements:** Debezium 1.5+

 Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a Postgres connector configuration and then start the connector by adding it to Kafka Connect.

-{{< debezium-warning >}}

 {{< warning >}}
 If you deploy the PostgreSQL Debezium connector in [Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-mysql-source-cdc-debezium.html), you **must** override the default value of `After-state only` to `false`.